PiMaker/pimaker.github.io/_texts/rvc1.md

 The tricky part here is that this has to go away from being set- or fully-associated, as both of these variants would not only incur massive performance penalties for lots of branching, but also for the repeated texture taps (as I can't allocate any more registers for the L2 without crashing the compiler again).
 Instead, I'm planning on having only a few registers allocated that contain page base addresses that then point to a linear cache area in the state texture.
 This is somewhat hard to keep coherent though, and requires a new concept of stalling only until a `Writeback`, so I couldn't get it done in time for the initial presentation.

-<small>[4] an exception to this rule is instruction loading, which only needs to be consistent after a `fencei` instruction - we can make use of this by omitting the somewhat expensive cache-load logic for memory reads and just tap the texture directly, simply stalling the CPU on `fencei` until the next `Commit` since it is called very infrequently</small>
+<small id="ref4">[4] an exception to this rule is instruction loading, which only needs to be consistent after a `fencei` instruction - we can make use of this by omitting the somewhat expensive cache-load logic for memory reads and just tap the texture directly, simply stalling the CPU on `fencei` until the next `Commit` since it is called very infrequently <a href="#ref4b">⏎</a></small>

-<small>[5] another benefit of perlpp: all of these values are configurable in a single ["header" file](https://github.com/PiMaker/rvc/blob/6208912/_Nix/rvc/src/header.p)</small>
+<small id="ref5">[5] another benefit of perlpp: all of these values are configurable in a single ["header" file](https://github.com/PiMaker/rvc/blob/6208912/_Nix/rvc/src/header.p) <a href="#ref5b">⏎</a></small>

 ---
 # A Note on Inlining

-HLSL has the peculiarity that there are no function calls. *All* functions are inlined at the call site[6], if you call a function four times, it will be included four times in the output assembly.
+HLSL has the peculiarity that there are no function calls. *All* functions are inlined at the call site[<a href="#ref6" id="ref6b">6</a>], if you call a function four times, it will be included four times in the output assembly.
 This is of course recursive, so a function that calls other functions will also inline *those* at every callsite.

 This doesn't sound like a big issue, but it turns out it actually is - one of the biggest performance tricks I learned during development of the emulator, is that avoiding multiple callsites can improve performance quite a bit.
 I'm not 100% sure why that is, but I would assume it has to with locality/recency in the L1i cache of the GPU.
 So less code = less assembly = less thrashing in the instruction cache, and thus better performance.